 This choice is a very personal one.
 We know of no reason why you should be persuaded one way or the other except for your own preferences.
 However, in our experience, it is important to have a place where you know a loved one’s remains have been returned to the ground.
 If you choose cremation you may also want to plan for a burial of ashes.

-St Chad’s Churchyard is now closed.
-It is not possible for us to open new plots here but we can re-open exisiting plots.
+St Chad’s Churchyard is now closed to new burials.
+It is not possible for us to open new plots here but we can re-open existing plots.